julieeg/taste-perception-profiles/README.md

-This repository includes the relevant R code and a simular dataset for deriving taste perception profiles from sweet, salt, sour, bitter and umami perceptin scores using a data-driven clustering approach.
+Relevant R code and a simulated dataset for deriving taste perception profiles from sweet, salt, sour, bitter and umami perception scores using a data-driven clustering approach.

+##### Included files

-##### List of Abbreviations:
+##### List of Abbreviations
 ARI = adjusted rand index (reproducibility index)
 CH = calinski-harabasz index
 Ck = number of clusters in a cluster solution